 Frequently Asked Questions

-What makes Tampa’s Cuban different from Miami’s?
+What makes a Tampa Cuban sandwich different from a Miami one?